alephium/docs/docs/ralph/getting-started.md

 #### Check External Caller

 In smart contracts, we often need to check whether the caller of the contract function is authorized.
-To avoid bugs caused by unauthorized callers, the compiler will report warnings for public functions that do not check for external calls.
+To avoid bugs caused by unauthorized callers, the compiler will report warnings for all public functions that do not check for external calls.
 The warning can be suppressed with annotation `@using(checkExternalCaller = false)`.

+The compiler will skip the checking for simple view functions.
+A simple view function must satisfy all of the following conditions:

+1. It cannot change the contract fields.
+2. It cannot use any assets.
+3. All sub-function calls must also be simple view functions.

 To check the caller of a function, the built-in function [checkCaller!](/ralph/built-in-functions#checkcaller) has to be used.